yonush/picoXpander/README.md

 The kit IO layout was arranged to match the [picoPLC](https://github.com/yonush/PicoPLC) arrangement so that you can write your applications using [OpenPLC](https://autonomylogic.com/).
 This does not mean you cant remap them when using CircuitPython, Micropython or C/C++.

-Pinout used by the piocXpander and picoPLC
+Pinout used by the picoXpander and picoPLC

 ![pinout](images/pinout.png)